HNLETHZ/PlotFactory/README.md

 # PlotFactory
-a collection of scripts generating a selection of plots from the given ntuples
+PlotFactory is a framework made to quickly generate stadarn plots from HNL NTuples.
+Import plotfactory.py into your python module to use it.
+In plotfactory.py, adapt the location you are collecting your Ntuples.